prodgang/prod/_sources/words/post/note.md

 # Note from the author

-*Who am I?* A random internet nerd.
+*Who am I?* A random internet nerd who wrote a book on primes.

-*Why did I do this?* No particular reason except I love numbers (and don't like counting).
+*Why bother?* No particular reason except I love numbers (and don't like counting).

 *Why did I write this?* Two reasons:
 1. So that people can learn about productive numbers and do something cool with them.